 Will the decor be applicable as you move to plan B?

 No matter how much you plan for your evening outdoor wedding, there will always be things that are out of your control.
-How you plan the event will definitely help you to not overthink and stress too much.
+How you plan the event will definitely help you not to overthink and stress too much.
 Creating actionable steps and plans will help you manage stress.
-If if uncontrollable things happen, remember to keep the main thing the main thing—and that is enjoying one of the most precious moments that you will share with the love of your life, family and your guests!
+If uncontrollable things happen, remember to keep the main thing the main thing—and that is enjoying one of the most precious moments that you will share with the love of your life, family, and your guests!